 Every year our technicians put hundreds of pounds of refrigerant into air conditioning systems.
 It is a common problem among all air conditioners.
 The real risk is that if a leak is not repaired or treated, it only gets worse.
 Your air conditioner is designed as a closed system that is engineered to grab the heat energy within your house and transport it outside and release it into the atmosphere.
 The medium which carries the heat is the refrigerant.
 A similar medium is the anti-freeze in your car.
 This medium removes heat from the motor and releases it into the surrounding air.
 In both cases, the medium is not consumed nor does it dissipate.
 So there should not be a loss of refrigerant or anti-freeze unless you have a leak in the pipes.
 One sign that your AC is leaking refrigerant is rusty coils.
 The rust is only on structural parts and is not the location of the leak, it is only a sign that your system has been running with a leak present.

-Leaks are cause by many different methods.
-The most common reason a leak forms is through weld joint fatigue. this is especially true for the evaporator coils in attics.
+Leaks are caused by many different methods.
+The most common reason a leak form is through weld joint fatigue. this is especially true for the evaporator coils in attics.
 The coil goes from about 35 degrees when the air conditioner is running to 120 degrees when it is not running and cycles through these conditions over a hundred times a day in extreme conditions.
 This temperature change causes the metals to expand and contract during these changes.
-Every metal has different expansion properties and expand and contract at different rates. the pipe weld joints on the ends of the coils are made from two or more different metals.
+Every metal has different expansion properties and expands and contracts at different rates. the pipe weld joints on the ends of the coils are made from two or more different metals.
 Thus the joints go through significant stress and strain as they try to expand and contract at different rates.
 These pressures create small microscopic cracks where the refrigerant can leak out.
 This is considered normal wear and tear on the coil.
-However most coils are designed to withstand these conditions for many years in most cases.
+However, most coils are designed to withstand these conditions for many years in most cases.

-Another reason for refrigerant leaks are poor installation and welding techniques.
+Another reason for refrigerant leaks is poor installation and welding techniques.
 These can be avoided with proper training and practice.
 These are usually caught within the first year of the system installation.

-Finally the last reason for a refrigerant leak is from damage to pipes due to nails or screws through the walls that hold the line set.
+Finally, the last reason for a refrigerant leak is damage to pipes due to nails or screws through the walls that hold the line set.
 These are the most difficult to locate and repair as they are typically behind walls or other obstacles.